Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 ## Configure `kumactl` to connect to your global control plane

-{% tip %}
+{:.note}
-Since we are deploying {{site.mesh_product_name}} zone in Kubernetes mode for this tutorial, `kumactl` is read-only.
+> Since we are deploying {{site.mesh_product_name}} zone in Kubernetes mode for this tutorial, `kumactl` is read-only.
 Instead, `kubectl` is used to apply changes to {{site.mesh_product_name}} zone directly.
 Although, we don't use `kumactl` in this tutorial because we are using Kubernetes, it's still best practice to configure it to connect to your global control plane.
-{% endtip %}

 `kumactl` is a CLI tool that you can use to access {{site.mesh_product_name}}.
 It can create, read, update, and delete resources in {{site.mesh_product_name}} in Universal/{{site.konnect_short_name}} mode.